 The people of Cologne fully embrace their flaws; that's why they're tolerant of others.
 Köllefornia on the Rhine attracts expats and international students perhaps not because of its beauty or cost of living, but because of its sentiment.
 Ready to jump on the Kölsche vibe?

-To get a feel for whether Cologne is expensive to live in, it's worth taking a look at the most expensive city, Munich, where you can expect to pay around 2,045 euros per month, and the cheapest city, Leipzig, where you only have to calculate 1,387 euros to get by.
+To get a feel for whether Cologne is expensive to live in, it's worth taking a look at the most expensive city in Germany-Munich, where the cost of living is around €2,846 per month.
+Comparing Cologne to the cheapest city in Germany-Leipzig, where you only need around €1,415 to get by.
 All in all: pretty average.

 So, how expensive is it to live in Cologne now?
-The cost of living in Cologne is around 1,842 euros per month.
+The cost of living in Cologne is around €2,140 per month.

 We take you through the breakdown of the various areas of the cost of living in Cologne:

 |Taxi basic fare||€2.10|

 Students can get a student ticket and travel for free.”

 With such rental prices, you'll want to make optimal use of each square metre.
 If you want to save on storage space, you should consider using providers such as Lager.Taxi that offer convenient and affordable storage services.

 The cost of living in Cologne is lower than in Berlin.